carpentries-incubator/data-organisation-for-better-analysis/episodes/00-intro.md

 ## Exercise

-- How many people have used spreadsheets in their research?
+- How many people have used spreadsheets in their work?
-- How many people have accidentally done something that made them frustrated or sad?
+- How many people have accidentally done something that made them frustrated or sad (much) later?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Spreadsheets encompass a lot of the things we need to be able to do as researchers.
+Spreadsheets encompass a lot of the things we need to be able to do as knowledge workers.
 We can use them for:

 - Data entry
 - Organizing data